Skip to main content

 1. A professional CV (or résumé)

-2. Contact info for two professors (preferably in literature or related fields) and at least one former employer
+2. A list of references (two BYU professors [preferably in literature or related fields] and at least one former employer)

 3. A letter of application addressed to the Wordsworth Trust